agiga-quanta/pskgi_poc/README.md

 *Note: it will takes sometimes to download `PyTorch` (700MB), and neural English language models for `stanza`.*

+*For Ubuntu: in case permission error is encountered at the first run of docker-compose, try to create the docker user group and add yourself to it*

+    sudo groupadd docker
+    sudo usermod -aG docker ${USER}

 ###### b.
 Stop the running containers

 If they are running on the console (i.e. without `-d` option).
 Press `Ctrl+C` to gracefully shutdown.